meridian-analytics/spec-cluster/packages/example-point-visualization/readme.md

 Users can modify these controls to suit their preferences for how they interact with the 3D environment.

-### Table View

-The **TableView** component is another local UI element that displays a list of selected points in a table format.
-It provides detailed metadata about the selected points, including:

-- **Filename**
-- **Dimensions**
-- **Optional metadata** like color, radius, and label

-This gives users a comprehensive overview of all selected points and their properties.

 ### Configurator Context and Interface Component

 The `Configurator` context works with the `Interface` component to allow users to adjust the position of the spectrograms in the 3D space using sliders.
 These sliders modify the x, y, and z axes.

 For more details, refer to the [Configurator context doc] and [Interface component doc].

 ### Error Handling